5 Smoother project-based collaboration

 Tip

 You might be used to using 4 spaces for tabs instead of 2.
-The tidyverse style uses 2, so the default option in styler
+The tidyverse style uses 2, so that’s default option in styler.
+If you want to change that, you can add the following code to the project’s .Rprofile:

 options(